 We are rounding the last lap of the National Month celebrating Breastfeeding.
 We have shared stories and been inspired by women all month in our twitter parties and FB chats on their experiences nursing.
 We have supported a day of public nursing in in LA County, #Boobolution.
 And we have provided vital information and linked our viewers to expert advice and resources.
 But what if, let’s just say, what if you or I don’t choose to breastfeed?

-I have worked with many amazing women during the almost 8 years of this business that Anna and I created called Pregnancy Awareness Month.
+I have worked with many amazing women during the almost 8 years of this business we created called Pregnancy Awareness Month.
 And 2 of them stand out as being fab moms, that share their journeys parenting and encouraging the realness of mommyness in vital ways.
 They have worked with me for the past 2 years on our annual Signature LA Event.
 And this past May we were together in the wings of the main stage while the expert pediatrician panel was going on, and the topic of the moment on panel was breastfeeding.
 Jill said to me, “if I tell you that I didn’t breastfeed, will you kick me off PAM?”
 OF COURSE NOT! was my immediate response to her.
 Kristin looked at me and she initiated a group hug as she exclaimed, “Good cuz I didn’t too!”
 In that instant I knew that I wanted to share this, and be a part of encouraging moms to be clear, understand your choices, make your decision, and feel supported by the community of moms out there.

 “I was made to feel like less of a mother because I didn’t breast feed.
 There was a lot of judgement on me.
 What people didn’t know was that there was a serious medical reason why I couldn’t.
 I suffered from an infection called C Dif Colitis, which I was given Flagyl for.
 I was also given a prescription for my postpartum depression.
 With all of this, I couldn’t breast feed.
 I couldn’t even hold my daughter for some time for fear of infecting her with a fatal bacteria.
 That physical and emotional pain was hard enough to deal with, silently, while feeling guilty that I couldn’t breast feed.
 According to the internet and disapproving moms, we were doomed!
 But I’m proof that it will be alright.
 There is time to bond, with extra effort and energy.
 Even when sleep deprived I found it because it was the most important thing.
 There are many options for a mother who cannot breast feed.
 And as proof, my daughter is now a genius who never gets sick.
 Okay okay.
 But she is a healthy smart kid and we are extremely close.
 Other upsides: I was on the air 6 weeks later (Kristin co-hosted a radio show in LA) and didn’t have to pump.
 We traveled with bottles and formula (through international customs is fun) and we learned a lot about nutrition.
 Daddy did many late night feedings which allowed him quiet bonding time.
 Everyone has a different path with their own obstacles.
 I feel like I wouldn’t have had my experience with baby any other way.
 It is our family history and I’m proud of how well we all did together.
 My daughter didn’t suck it, but people who judge, totally can.”